ABA Required Disclosures

 Bar Passage Data

-- Data regarding bar passage rates for the most recent graduating classes may be found on this bar passage report from the American Bar Association.
+- Data regarding bar passage rates for the most recent graduating classes may be found in this bar passage report.

 - Refund policies for the Law School may be found on the Office of Student Accounts website.